billingsmoore/MLotsawa/Docs/PhoneticTibetanToEnglishTranslation.md

 The full model card, including instructions for both primary usage and downstream usage can be found at the link above.
 However, this model has been superceded by the model ['billingsmoore/tibetan-to-english-translation'](https://huggingface.co/billingsmoore/tibetan-to-english-translation) and it is recommended that you use that model rather than this one.

+The section titles below can be clicked to see the associated Jupyter notebook.

 ## Table of Contents
 1. [Introduction](#introduction)